robin-hartmann/MyFS/README.md

 # 📁 MyFS

-FUSE-based file system, which stores all data in a single file while emulating a block device (educational project)
+FUSE-based file system, which stores all data in a single file while emulating a block device

 ## 🛠️ Development